antarctica/lantern/README.md

 > What does Lantern mean?

 Nothing, it's simply an unambiguous label to differentiate this project from other data catalogues.
+It was inspired by the [MAGIC Lantern](https://www.magiclantern.fm/) Cannon camera project.

-It avoids using generic terms or names that will get out of date such ‘new catalogue’ etc.
+It was chosen to avoid generic terms and names that will get out of date, such as ‘new catalogue’ etc.

 ## Data protection